Increasing Your Healthy Lifespan: Strategies and Insights from Longevity Science

 Since then, scientific advancements have eliminated many infectious diseases, allowing our average lifespan to climb by two decades.
 But living longer has created a series of age-related pathologies.
 Today, 95% of people over the age of 65 “have at least one chronic condition, and nearly 80%…have two or more.”

-“We have a vision that it doesn’t have to be this way,” said Dr. Verdin, to an audience of more than 200 Villagers at a December 2022 event.
+“We have a vision that it doesn’t have to be this way,” said Dr. Verdin, speaking to an audience of more than 200 Villagers at a December 2022 event.

 One way to measure age-related change is by observing telomere length, a biomarker of aging at the cellular level, as well as senescent cells, which are dysfunctional or deteriorated cells that can contribute to health problems.
-When telomeres, the protective caps on the ends of our chromosomes, become too short,, cells undergo the process of senescence, contributing to the likelihood of immune issues, cancer, and heart disease.
+When telomeres, the protective caps on the ends of our chromosomes, become too short, cells undergo the process of senescence, contributing to the likelihood of immune issues, cancer, and heart disease.

 Researchers have turned their attention to these biomarkers of aging; studies show that the “rate of telomere shortening can be either increased or decreased by specific lifestyle factors.”

 Living longer and living better are not mutually exclusive.
 According to Dr. Verdin, most who live to 100 are relatively healthy until their mid-90s.
-Most people assume that genetics plays a significant role for these healthy few, but studies show that “well below 10%” of longevity is predetermined by genetic factors—as little as 7% by some estimations.
+Most people assume that genetics plays a significant role for these healthy few, but studies show that “well below 10%” of longevity is predetermined by genetic factors, as little as 7% by some estimations.
 In other words, said Dr. Verdin, “It’s how you live that determines how well you age.”

 We can prolong our healthy lifespans by staving off age-related illnesses.
 Even if you have one of these conditions, it’s not too late.
 Making an investment in your healthy lifespan can slow the progression of many illnesses and the formation of new ones.